AUTOMATIC1111/stable-diffusion-webui/Extensions.md

 ### Tiled Vae

-The `vae_optimize.py` script is a wild hack that splits the image into tiles, encodes each tile separately, and merges the result back together.
-This process allows the VAE to work with giant images on limited VRAM (~10 GB for 8K images!).
+The `vae_optimize.py` script splits the image into tiles, encodes each tile separately, and merges the results.
+This process allows the VAE to generate large images with limited VRAM (~10 GB for 8K images).

-Remove --lowvram and --medvram to enjoy!
+Using this script may allow removal of --lowvram or --medvram arguments, and thus improve image generation times.

 ## VRAM Estimator
 https://github.com/space-nuko/a1111-stable-diffusion-webui-vram-estimator